这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 9. Know the difference between latency

+and bandwidth.
 Latency is the amount of time to get a packet

 back and forth; bandwidth is the maximum amount of data a link can